NovaVolunteer/Practice_Application_DS/README.md

 - setup slack channel)

 We will leverage Slack in this course to:
-- familiarize students with a platform used by data science teams in industry
+- Familiarize students with a platform used by data science teams in industry
-- increase access to the professors and TA
+- Increase access to the professors and TA
-- quickly disseminate files
+- Quickly disseminate files
-- foster a collaborative environment for students to work together
+- Foster a collaborative environment for students to work together
-- hold virtual office hours (if necessary)

 **Online resource**
 - Low cost platforms to get more learning as needed: Data Quest, Data Camp, Coursera